What type of information can be submitted to the SEC?

-Companies manipulating accounting standards and data are perennially a target of SEC enforcement actions.
-The misstatement of revenues, expenses or asset valuations in order to mislead investors, smooth earnings fluctuations or meet analyst estimates will be carefully examined.
-This includes improper accounting adjustments in violation of Generally Accepted Accounting Principles.
-They are also liable for failure to maintain sufficient internal accounting controls to prevent issues in their financial statements.
+Companies that manipulate accounting standards and data are a perennial target of SEC enforcement actions.
+The SEC carefully examines allegations involving misstatements of revenues, expenses or asset valuations that are designed to mislead investors, smooth earnings fluctuations or meet analysts’ estimates.
+This type of fraud also includes improper accounting adjustments in violation of Generally Accepted Accounting Principles.
+In addition, a company can be liable for failing to maintain sufficient internal accounting controls to prevent errors in their financial statements.

 Misconduct by Exchanges

 The SEC also investigates rule violations committed by exchanges.
 Exchanges have been sanctioned for failing to enforce SEC rules, inadequate investigation of compliance problems, and unauthorized accommodations for member firms.
 An exchange can also be subject to sanctions when it implements a new business practice, or modifies an existing practice without creating a new rule when required.

 In March 2018, the SEC charged the New York Stock Exchange and two affiliated exchanges with regulatory failures in connection with multiple violations, including several events that caused market disruption.
 It was first time the SEC enforced a violation of its Regulation Systems Compliance and Integrity (Reg SCI), a series of broad regulations focused on business continuity and disaster recovery.
 The charges included erroneously implementing a market-wide regulatory halt and negligently misrepresenting stock prices as “automated” despite extensive system issues before a complete shutdown of two exchanges.
 The SEC also charged the exchanges with applying price collars during unusual market volatility on August 24, 2015, without a rule in effect to permit such actions.
 The action reportedly resulted in slower resolution of order imbalances.
 The exchanges agreed to pay a $14 million penalty in settlement of the charges.